Dutch Oven Cinnamon Rolls

 Cream Cheese Frosting:

-• 100 g cream cheese, full-fat, room temperature
+• 100g cream cheese, full-fat, room temperature

-• 125 g icing/confectioner’s sugar, sifted
+• 125g icing/confectioner’s sugar, sifted

 METHOD:

 1. To make the dough, combine the flour, sugar and salt in a large mixing bowl.
-Place the milk and butter in a microwave safe bowl and warm until the butter has just melted.
-It should be warm enough to stick your finger in and not be hot to the touch.
-Whisk to combine then add the yeast and stir.
-Add to the mixing bowl with the flour.
+Place the milk and butter in a microwave-safe bowl and warm until the butter has just melted.
+It should be warm (not hot) to the touch.

-3. Tip onto a lightly floured bench and knead by hand 3-4 minutes, the dough should be soft and not sticky.
+4. Tip onto a lightly floured bench and knead by hand 3-4 minutes, the dough should be soft and not sticky.
 Leave to sit for 30 minutes.

-4. Mix cinnamon filling ingredients together in a bowl, combining well.
+5. Mix cinnamon filling ingredients together in a bowl, combining well.

-11. Cool the rolls for 30 minutes and frost while still slightly warm.
+12. Cool the rolls for 30 minutes and frost while still slightly warm.

 NOTES:

-• Bread flour can be substituted with all purpose flour for this recipe if that’s what you have available.
+• Bread flour can be substituted with all-purpose flour for this recipe if that’s what you have available.

 • The thick frosting is added while the rolls are slightly warm so that it melts and sets evenly.
 If you prefer a thinner icing to drizzle over add a teaspoon of hot water and drizzle over once cooled.